 top of page

-Mini Residency in Oral and Maxillofacial Radiology
+Mentorship in Oral and Maxillofacial Radiology

 Course Description

 Staying abreast of new approaches and current advances in oral radiology is essential for providing high-quality patient care and ensuring your skills remain up to date.
 Achieving advanced skills in radiological interpretation is a continuous process that requires ongoing learning and practice.
-To this end, McGill Continuing Dental Education offers a mini-residency program in Oral and Maxillofacial Radiology.
-This mini-residency program is designed to cater to the needs of both general dentists and specialists, providing content that is relevant to endodontics, digital implant planning, temporomandibular joint disorders and airway analysis.
+To this end, McGill Continuing Dental Education offers a mentorship program in Oral and Maxillofacial Radiology.
+This mentorship program is designed to cater to the needs of both general dentists and specialists, providing content that is relevant to endodontics, digital implant planning, temporomandibular joint disorders and airway analysis.

 Course Objectives